Etna volcano: an explosive start for 2021

 Follow @INGVulcano on Twitter and the webpages of the Etna Observatory and the Global Volcanism Program page for Etna for the most recent news, and the account of local INGV volcanologist Dr. Boris Behncke @etnaboris on Twitter for spectacular views from a local volcanologist's home.

-This article is a translation of a blogpost which appeared in Dutch on the website noodweerbenelux.com: https://www.noodweer.be/explosieve-start-van-de-vulkaan-etna-in-2021/
+This article is an edited version of a blogpost that appeared in Dutch on the website NoodweerBenelux, https://www.noodweer.be/explosieve-start-van-de-vulkaan-etna-in-2021/

 Read also our article on Campi Flegrei, Italy's unknown, but most dangerous volcano.

 Article written by volcanologist Dr. Sam Poppe, and other scientists of G-Time, Brussels.